-In 2016, ODFA issued the ODFA Master Lease Revenue Bonds, Series 2015D.
+In 2016, ODFA issued the ODFA Revenue Bonds, Series 2015D.
 The 2015D Bonds were issued to fund capital improvements at several state colleges and universities in Oklahoma.
-ODFA allocated the 2016D Bond proceeds to colleges and universities in the form of financing leases.
+ODFA allocated the 2016D Bond proceeds to colleges and universities in the form of financing agreement.
 The University's portion of this allocation totaled \$1,000,000.
-The proceeds from this lease will be used to fund improvements to Norris Field.
-The lease agreement calls for monthly payments to ODFA in an amount that equal debt service requirements on the portion of the bonds used to finance the lease, those amounts range from \$9,699 to \$11,110.
-The final payment on the lease is due May 15, 2025.
+The proceeds from this agreement will be used to fund improvements to Norris Field.
+The agreement calls for monthly payments to ODFA in an amount that equal debt service requirements on the portion of the bonds used to finance the agreement, those amounts range from \$9,699 to \$11,110.
+The final payment on the agreement is due May 15, 2025.

-In 2017, ODFA issued the ODFA Master Lease Revenue Bonds, Series 2016F.
+In 2017, ODFA issued the ODFA Revenue Bonds, Series 2016F.
 The 2016F Bonds were issued to fund capital improvements at several state colleges and universities in Oklahoma.
-ODFA allocated the 2016F Bond proceeds to colleges and universities in the form of financing leases.
+ODFA allocated the 2016F Bond proceeds to colleges and universities in the form of financing agreement.
 The University's portion of this allocation totaled \$10,000,000.
-The proceeds from this lease will be used to build a new student dorm.
-The lease agreement calls for monthly payments to ODFA in an amount that equal debt service requirements on the portion of the bonds used to finance the lease, those amounts range from \$55,380 to \$64,158.
-The final payment on the lease is due May 15, 2036.
+The proceeds from this agreement will be used to build a new student dorm.
+The agreement calls for monthly payments to ODFA in an amount that equal debt service requirements on the portion of the bonds used to finance the agreement, those amounts range from \$55,380 to \$64,158.
+The final payment on the agreement is due May 15, 2036.

-Oklahoma Capital Improvement Authority Leases
+Oklahoma Capital Improvement Authority

-The University has various OCIA lease obligations that it has acquired over the years to fund several different projects.
+The University has various OCIA obligations that it has acquired over the years to fund several different projects.
 These obligations have various terms do to refinancing over the years.
-Lease payments to OCIA totaling \$66,740 during the year ended June 30, 2020, were made by the State of Oklahoma on behalf of the University.
+Payments to OCIA totaling \$512,983 during the year ended June 30, 2022, were made by the State of Oklahoma on behalf of the University.
 These on-behalf payments have been recorded as restricted state appropriations in the statement of revenues, expenses, and changes in net position.

-(A Department of the Regional University System of Oklahoma)

-Notes to Financial Statements
+A Department of the Regional University System of Oklahoma Notes to Financial Statements June 30, 2022

-June 30, 2021